SUI-Components/sui-components/components/atom/button/SPEC.md

 * Types: Added button icon right, button only with icon, button only with one letter.
 * Visual: Small Button change horizontal paddings to 8px.
 * Visual: Added visual of the disabled buttons state.

+## Version 2.0

+* Redefinition of the documentation based on applications problems and misunderstanding on some buttons.
+* Implementation and differentiation between *Ghost* and *Secondary* button (now Outline).
+* Better structure definition with hierarchy of groups (SIZE > STYLE > COLOR > VARIATIONS > STATES) and *Negative* variations defined in a better way.
+* Visual:  Implementation of scalable sketch symbol full width button, with icon left and right and centered and text length customization.
+* Visual: Added visual images of the new structure.
+* Some minor definitions addition.